-Austin Peay State University recognizes the importance of making GOVS R.O.W. (formerly Summer Welcome) for incoming freshmen as organized and streamlined as possible.
+Austin Peay State University recognizes the importance of making GOVS Registration, Orientation, and Welcome (R.O.W.) for incoming freshmen as organized and streamlined as possible.
 The most important part of this event is the course registration session where students select and register for fall semester classes.
 Proper selection of courses for the first semester is essential to the students' academic success, and no one is better able to guide them in this process than faculty from their major department.
-Faculty Information/Development sessions have been designed to assist faculty participating in this event.
+GOVS R.O.W.
+Advising Development Sessions have been designed to assist faculty participating in this event.
 Information is provided below to assist faculty in preparing for upcoming GOVS R.O.W. sessions.

 Walk-in Students – On GOVS R.O.W. days, walk-in students are defined as students who attend the event without making prior reservations.
 Information on these students will be e-mailed to the deans, department chairs and summer advisors by the Center for Teaching and Learning, when they become available.
 Summer advisors may ask walk-in students to wait until students who made a reservation for the day are registered.

 Change of Major Students – A number of incoming students change their majors on GOVS R.O.W. days.
 Since students make these changes the morning of R.O.W., summer advisors will not know these new majors are coming prior to the afternoon registration sessions.
 Summer advisors may ask students who changed their majors to wait until students whose majors were known ahead of time are registered.